-They offer help for tenants with all aspects of housing and money management, including:
+Housing Management Officers (HMOs) offer help for council tenants and help for tenant within independent living schemes; they provide support related to all aspects of housing and money management, including:

 - moving in

 - tenancy management issues (such as neighbour nuisance)

 - monitoring safety and security